Gus Poyet: Brighton & Hove Albion

 On 10 November 2009, Poyet was announced as the new manager of English League One side Brighton & Hove Albion on a one-and-a-half-year contract.
 Former Tottenham teammate Mauricio Taricco was also announced as Poyet's assistant manager.
 He steered the club to safety as he had a brilliant start to his career at Brighton by going to Southampton and winning 3–1.
 He started the 2010–11 season by making a number of signings including Gordon Greer, Radostin Kishishev, Liam Bridcutt, Matt Sparrow, Casper Ankergren and Ashley Barnes.
-He also signed a new four-year contract along with his assistant Mauricio Taricco.
+He also signed a new four-year contract along with Taricco.

 The season started with five wins from the first eight games putting Brighton top of the League One table.
 Brighton started the year 2011 with a 5–0 home win on New Year's Day against Leyton Orient.
 Most notable was a run of eight straight league victories in March, leaving the club 13 points clear at the top with games in hand over all of their closest rivals with the exception of Southampton.
 Brighton secured promotion to the Championship following a 4–3 home win over Dagenham & Redbridge, Ashley Barnes scoring the winner in the 63rd minute.
 The League One title was clinched on 16 April 2011, as Brighton beat Walsall 3–1, having been top without slipping since the eighth game of the season and with four games of the season still to play.
 On 23 May 2011, Poyet was voted LMA League One Manager of the Year for his achievements in the 2010–11 season – his first full season as a football manager.

 During pre-season 2011, Poyet twice broke the club's record transfer-fee in signing Will Buckley and Craig Mackail-Smith, and also brought in former Spain and Valencia playmaker Vicente on a free transfer.
 After an unbeaten start to the 2011–12 season, Poyet was named as Championship manager of the month for August 2011.
 Poyet shortly after signed a new and improved five-year contract to remain at the club until 2016.
 In March 2012, Poyet won the Outstanding Managerial Achievement Award at the Football League Awards ceremony, beating Crystal Palace manager Dougie Freedman and former Huddersfield Town boss Lee Clark.

-On 23 June 2013, Brighton released an official statement declaring that Poyet had been informed that "his employment has been terminated with immediate effect".
+On 23 June 2013, Brighton released an official statement declaring that Poyet had been informed that "his employment has been terminated with immediate effect", following a disciplinary process.
 Poyet said that he was only made aware of his sacking when a member of the BBC production staff handed him a printout of the club statement, whilst working as a pundit for BBC Three's coverage of the Spain vs. Nigeria group game in the FIFA Confederations Cup.